ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 # Whether OIDC is enabled.
 Define AUTH_OIDC_ENABLED
 ```
-*An example `50_mod_auth_openidc-defines.conf` modified to expose user claim at the endpoint [systemlink-dns]/login/openidc-redirect?info=html.
+*An example `50_mod_auth_openidc-defines.conf` modified to expose user claim.
 You must be logged via OpenID Connect to receive data this endpoint.*

 ### Mapping Claims to SystemLink Roles.